TreeCoder: Systematic Exploration and Optimisation of Decoding and Constraints for LLM Code Generation: Data Availability Statement

-\paragraph{\textbf{Comparison to Hugging Face.}} We compare \treecoder against the Hugging Face \texttt{transformers} library on the MBPP benchmark using identical decoding settings.
+\paragraph{\textbf{Comparison to Hugging Face.}} In Table~\ref{tab:runtime-HF}, we compare \treecoder against the Hugging Face \texttt{transformers} library on the MBPP benchmark using identical decoding settings.
 Despite its general-purpose abstractions, \treecoder achieves virtually identical accuracy---matching pass@5 and pass@1 scores across both beam search and sampling---while maintaining near-equivalent runtime.
-In particular, \treecoder's beam search is only about 25\% slower (2.8 s vs.\ 2.1 s) and its sampling slightly faster (2.7 s vs.\ 2.8 s).
+In particular, \treecoder's beam search is only about 25\% slower (\SI{2.8}{s} vs.\ \SI{2.1}{s}) and its sampling slightly faster.
 These results show that the framework's modularity and flexibility introduce negligible overhead compared to specialised implementations, while supporting far richer combinations of decoding strategies and constraints.
-Full runtime and accuracy details are provided in the Supplementary Material.

-\paragraph{\textbf{Comparison to IterGen.}} We also compare \treecoder against IterGen, which supports grammar-based backtracking but only explores a single decoding trajectory at a time.
-For this purpose, we re-implement IterGen’s SQL decoding algorithm within our framework and reproduce its outputs on the Spider dataset with an average of 87.6\% identical queries and nearly identical accuracy (see Table~\ref{tab:itergen vs tree}).
+\paragraph{\textbf{Comparison to IterGen.}} We compare \treecoder with IterGen, which supports grammar-based backtracking but explores only a single decoding trajectory at a time.
+We re-implement IterGen's SQL decoding algorithm within \treecoder and reproduce its behaviour on Spider with 87.6\% identical queries and nearly identical accuracy (Table~\ref{tab:itergen vs tree}). \begin{chaddedblock} While \treecoder can instantiate IterGen's decoding algorithm, the reverse is not possible as IterGen supports only one single-trajectory decoding strategy that is tightly coupled with its constraints.
+In particular, IterGen cannot support the comparisons across decoding strategies in Sections~\ref{sec:targeted-comparison} and~\ref{sec:decoding-strategies}, nor the systematic exploration of decoding strategies and constraints in Section~\ref{sec:systematic-exploration}. \end{chaddedblock}